Gear Reviews8 min read

 • No side door option

-Our verdict: A perfectly good option if you're on a tight budget, but spend the extra $15 for the iCrate if you can.
+My verdict: It's a perfectly good option if you're on a tight budget.
+Spend the extra $15 for the iCrate if you can.

 5. Impact High Anxiety Crate (Best for Escape Artists)